Google Panda And Penguin Updates

 What Result Does Penguin Do On The Search Engines?

 By Google’s quotes, Penguin has an effect on approximately 3.1 % of search queries in English, about 3 % of queries in languages like German, Chinese, and Arabic, and an even larger portion of them in “extremely spammed” languages.
 On May 25, 2012, Google unveiled an additional Penguin upgrade, called Penguin 1.1.
-This upgrade, according to Matt Cutts, was expected to influence less than one-tenth of a percent of English searches.
+This upgrade, according to Matt Cutts, expected to influence less than one-tenth of a percent of English searches.
 The guiding concept for the update was to penalize websites utilizing manipulative techniques to attain high rankings.
-The purpose per Google was to catch excessive spammers, but it seems some legitimate websites and SEOs have actually been caught with this latest algorithm change.
 Lost of sites lost search positions on Google for certain keywords during the Panda and Penguin roll-outs.
 It appears anchor text was to blame in these cases, as the links pointing to these sites focused on only one or a few keywords while the content of the websites was adequate.
 As the upgrade focused on the quality of back links, so the outcome differed for different websites.
-Google particularly points out that doorway pages, which are just constructed to attract search engine traffic, are against their webmaster guidelines and standards.
+Google particularly points that doorway pages, which constructed attract search engine traffic, are against their webmaster guidelines and standards.
 Regardless, many people still utilize this technique.

 Video Courtesy of – http://www.mattcutts.com/blog/what-to-expect-in-seo-in-the-coming-months/ By: Matt Cutts – Google

 Exactly what Is The Difference Between Penguin And Panda?